Primary Health Care Clinics

 The Integrated Team Care team delivers the Care Coordination and Supplementary Services (CCSS) program and the Improving Indigenous Access to Mainstream Primary Care (IIAMPC ) program.

-The aim of the CCSS program is to provide better access to coordinated and multidisciplinary care to improve health outcomes for Aboriginal and Torres Strait Islander people who have chronic diseases.
+This program aims to provide better access to coordinated and multidisciplinary care for Aboriginal and Torres Strait Islander people who have chronic diseases.

 - provision of appropriate clinical care

 - assisting patients to attend appointments

 - ensuring medical records are complete and current

 - ensuring regular reviews are undertaken by the patient’s health care team.

 A Supplementary Services flexible funding pool is available to Care Coordinators when access to urgent and essential allied health, specialist or other support services is required, download more information below.